sawwheet/sawwheet.com/content/posts/20250601T124910--lake-of-the-past__journal.md

 what I am looking for, and I know exactly where to find it.

 The problem with what I am looking for, is that it is on the other side of a lake.
-The lake is slowly expanding and as a result, what I seek is becoming further away.
-I jump into the lake and start swimming, but the freezing water only adds to the pain.
+This lake is slowly expanding and as a result, what I seek is becoming further away.
+I jump in and start swimming, but the freezing water only adds to the pain.

 This lake is my past, and all I can do is stand by while it grows.